 Solano, Giants surge past Rangers

-Donovan Solano broke a tie with a two-run single in the third inning, and seven pitchers combined to limit the Texas Rangers to one run over the final eight frames Saturday night as the San Francisco Giants made it two straight in their interleague series with a 7-3 win.
-The Rangers scored two runs off Giants starter Drew Smyly on Todd Frazier's double in the first, but didn't scored until again Scott Heineman's solo home run in the ninth.
+Donovan Solano broke a tie with a two-run single in the third inning, and seven San Francisco pitchers combined to limit the Texas Rangers to one run over the final eight frames Saturday night as the host Giants made it two straight in their interleague series with a 7-3 win.
+The Rangers scored two runs off Giants starter Drew Smyly on Todd Frazier's single in the first, but didn't scored until again Scott Heineman's solo home run in the ninth.
 Smyly teamed with relievers Shaun Anderson, Caleb Baragar (2-0), Rico Garcia, Tyler Rogers, Trevor Gott and Sam Selman to shut Texas down the rest of the way.

 Pitching against his former team, one that released him last June, Smyly was pulled after four innings, charged with two runs and three hits.
 He walked two and struck out seven.
-Six Giants relievers allowed just four hits.
-The official scorer chose to award the win to Baragar, who faced just one batter and retired him to end the fifth inning.
+The six Giants relievers allowed just four hits.
+The official scorer chose to award the win to Baragar, who faced just one batter and retired him to end the fifth.

 Lyles likewise made it through just four innings.
 He allowed four runs on three hits, with five walks and one strikeout.
 Longoria finished with three hits, Solano had two and Yastrzemski had four walks and two runs scored for the Giants, who have their second two-game winning streak of the season.